Last updated on July 16th, 2019 at 02:38 am

 Water is, therefore, a medium of transportation.
 It carries the nutrients to the cells and takes away the wastes that are left in the body, including toxins.

-Toxins are constantly flushed through your sweat glands, so why not give the sweat glands an easier time by drinking enough water to maintain this healthy balance of fluids in your body?
+Toxins are constantly flushed through your sweat glands, urine, and breathing, so why not drink enough water to maintain this healthy balance of fluids in your body?

 4) Water Energizes Muscles